Mechanical Intelligence Simplifies Control in Terrestrial Limbless Locomotion: Results

+To determine the potential benefits of mechanical intelligence in practical limbless robot applications and the generalizability of principles derived from two-dimensional laboratory environments to complex three-dimensional natural environments, we conducted open-loop locomotion experiments in a mechanically complex environment.
+Specifically, we tested the robot's performance in a randomly distributed and tightly packed pile of rocks (Fig. 8 and Movie S8), simulating the terradynamic challenges that a limbless robot may face during search-and-rescue or planetary exploration tasks.
+Our quantitative analysis of robot locomotion performance demonstrated that, with an appropriate amount of generalized compliance ($G=0.75$), mechanical intelligence facilitates effective negotiation with irregularities, ensuring successful locomotion.
+Conversely, inadequate compliance ($G=0$) hindered obstacle traversal, whereas excessive compliance ($G=1.5$) resulted in insufficient thrust generation.
+Notably, the cost of transport exhibited local minima at intermediate values of $G$, consistent with our findings from laboratory tests.

-Overall, intermediate values of $G$ enable decent wave efficiencies in the largest range of environments, and provide reduced costs of transport (except for the flat ground).
-This suggests mechanical intelligence not only facilitates obstacle negotiation, but also can improve locomotion efficiency.
-Furthermore, because $G$ can be dynamically tuned, we posit that adding sensory capabilities could enable the robot to choose the appropriate value of $G$ for each particular environment to maximize energy savings or wave efficiency, effectively interpolating between shape control and compliant control.
+Overall, laboratory and outdoor tests demonstrated that intermediate values of $G$ enable effective locomotion in the largest range of environments and provide reduced costs of transport.
+This suggests mechanical intelligence not only facilitates obstacle negotiation, but also can improve locomotion speed and efficiency.